Qiskit/qiskit.org/README.md

     ```
 ## 🏭 Content Generation

-qiskit.org integrates with the tools used by the IBM Quantum Community Team and generate some content based on 3rd party APIs such as Airtable.
+qiskit.org integrates with the tools used by the IBM Quantum Community Team and generates some content based on 3rd party APIs such as Airtable.
 Part of this content is prefetched during building time.
 While developing, it is disabled by default.
 If you want enable content generation, you must set the environment variable `GENERATE_CONTENT`.
 For instance:

 ```shell
 GENERATE_CONTENT=1 npm run dev